 Please note that there are 19 projects listed in the handout, which can accommodate 57 participants per section.
 Thus, not all students can get a slot.
-Sign-up will begin on Thursday Sep.
-10 at 9am for L4 and 12pm for L3.
-You must sign up under your registered section - I will remove you without notice if you sign up under the wrong section.
-For those students who do not want to participate, or cannot get a slot, you will be automatically evaluated by grading scheme 1.
+Sign-up will begin on Thursday Feb.
+4 at 9am for L1 and 12pm for L2.
+You must sign up under your registered section, and you will be removed for signing up under the wrong section without any prior notice.